-If the consistency of your stools has changed to watery or diarrhoea, this could signify irritable bowel syndrome, an infectious cause or an inflammatory bowel disease such as Ulcerative colitis.
+If the consistency of your stools has changed to watery or diarrhea, this could signify irritable bowel syndrome, an infectious cause or an inflammatory bowel disease such as Ulcerative colitis.

 IBS or infections can also increase constipation.

-This can be due to giardia, “a protozoal organism that is found in freshwater and the reason that you should always boil and sanitise water from mountain streams or lakes,” Carrubba said.
+This can be due to giardia, “a protozoal organism that is found in freshwater and the reason that you should always boil and sanitize water from mountain streams or lakes,” Carrubba said.

-Ingestion of this organism can result in giardiasis, which leads to abdominal pain and persistent, watery diarrhoea.
+Ingestion of this organism can result in giardiasis, which leads to abdominal pain and persistent, watery diarrhea.
 The issue can be treated with antimicrobials.
-In addition to drinking contaminated water, you can also be exposed to giardia by eating uncooked vegetables or fruits that were rinsed in contaminated water and by improperly washing hands after coming into contact with faeces or an infected human or animal.
+In addition to drinking contaminated water, you can also be exposed to giardia by eating uncooked vegetables or fruits that were rinsed in contaminated water and by improperly washing hands after coming into contact with feces or an infected human or animal.